Devnest-Kink/prv-ble/services/prv_hardware.md

 Additionally, authenticated (bonded) central devices can control the maximum output levels of the defined hardware outputs.

+### Output Bounds Values
+These values define the user-controllable maximum boundary values of the device outputs.
+Patterns control the device outputs over the range defined by the boundaries set by these values.
+All Bounds Values are normalized to have zero as a minimum value.

 #### Output Definitions Characteristic
 These values define the the ways in which the hardware can provide stimulus.